Norm psychology and the lifecourse causes of non-belief: A comparative study with Hindus, Muslims and Christians in Mauritius

 Historically, no socio-cultural trait has been more central to human ultra-sociality than religion.
 As scalable communities of normative belief and practice, religions organize human social relationships, group identities and moral expectations.
 However, religious participation is declining globally and non-belief is on the rise.
 Understanding the causes of this shift is vitally important for understanding the psychological and social bases of religious belief as well as the future of human societies.

-Our contribution to the Explaining Atheism project will investigate the causes of non-belief through a comparative study of believers, non-believers and atheists from three religious groups in Mauritius, a multi-ethnic, religiously pluralistic island nation.
+This project investigated the causes of non-belief through a comparative study of believers, non-believers and atheists from three religious groups in Mauritius, a multi-ethnic, religiously pluralistic island nation.
 In the past quarter-century — a single generation — Mauritius has undergone rapid economic and demographic transitions paralleling processes implicated in religious decline elsewhere.
 In Mauritius, religious participation remains normative but there are indications of atheisation in some demographics, particularly in younger adults who have grown up in a changing world.
 This context affords a detailed study of the lived experiences that predict non-belief, both at the level of the individual lifecourse and across religious groups.

-We will carry out two studies — a large-scale survey and a set of retrospective life history calendar interviews — to assess how different social, material and educational experiences predict non-belief in the context of normative religiosity, and how moderators, such as particular forms of ritual, might protect against religious decline.
-Our survey will sample broadly from three disparate religious groups — Hindus, Muslims and Christians — targeting people varying in their adherence to within-group religious norms, as well as atheists raised in these different traditions.
-We will analyse broad patterns of changing beliefs within and between these groups as predicted by relevant social, material and educational factors.
-Our lifecourse interviews will then use a well-validated methodology, life history calendars, to gather both quantitative and qualitative data on the lived experiences of individuals in these groups, and we will use these experiences to predict their beliefs and practices as adults.
+We carried out two studies — a large-scale survey and a set of retrospective life history calendar interviews — to assess how different social, material and educational experiences predict non-belief in the context of normative religiosity, and how moderators, such as particular forms of ritual, might protect against religious decline.
+Our survey sampled broadly from three disparate religious groups — Hindus, Muslims and Christians — targeting people varying in their adherence to within-group religious norms, as well as atheists raised in these different traditions.
+We analysed broad patterns of changing beliefs within and between these groups as predicted by relevant social, material and educational factors.
+Our lifecourse interviews then used a well-validated methodology, life history calendars, to gather both quantitative and qualitative data on the lived experiences of individuals in these groups, and we used these experiences to predict their beliefs and practices as adults.